Teast

 Consider Offering Private Tutoring

 Private tutoring is a growing option in Kiribati, especially for students preparing for exams or individuals seeking to improve their English skills.
 Consider offering private lessons as a way to supplement your income or even as a primary job.
 You can advertise your services through social media, local community boards, or by networking with schools.
+Online companies also offer a platform to connect with students beyond your local area.
 Private tutoring offers flexibility and allows you to develop close relationships with your students.

 By implementing these strategies, you’ll increase your chances of securing an English teaching job in Kiribati and may even secure a position before you arrive.